esp-rs/book/rust-doc-style-guide.md

 > ⚠️ **Note**: Write your note.
 ```

-## Appenndix A Existing Style Guides
+## Appendix A Existing Style Guides

 ### Documentation